terrier-org/terrier-core/doc/extend_retrieval.md

 -   To change the exact formula used to score occurrences, implement [QueryExpansionModel](javadoc/org/terrier/matching/models/queryexpansion/QueryExpansionModel.html).

--   Currently, terms are weighted from the entire feedback set as one large “bag of words”.
+-   Currently, terms are weighted from the entire feedback set as one a *bag of words* over the feedback set.
 To change this, extend [ExpansionTerms](javadoc/org/terrier/querying/ExpansionTerms.html).

 -   To change the way feedback documents are selected, implement [FeedbackSelector](javadoc/org/terrier/querying/FeedbackSelector.html).